lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Use of Connection Identifiers in OSCORE {#ci-oscore}

 For OSCORE, the choice of a connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}), for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}).
 Therefore the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
 Since the Recipient ID is a byte string and a EDHOC connection identifier is either a CBOR byte string or a CBOR integer, care must be taken when selecting the connection identifiers and converting them to Recipient IDs.
+A mapping from EDHOC connection identifier to OSCORE Recipient ID is specified in {{edhoc-to-oscore}}.

 ## Transport {#transport}